-Everyday reality has changed dramatically for nearly everyone in the last couple of weeks.
+Everyday reality has changed dramatically for everyone in the last year.

-Keeping Your Brain Active While Staying at Home
+Keep an Active Mind While Staying at Home

 In this strange and unprecedented time of quarantine, we are all settling into our “new normal” of living mostly inside our own four walls.
 Many of us (perhaps all of us, at some point in time) will find ourselves giving in to our frustration or depression.